Getting started

 ))

-# Wait for a PDU
+# Wait for a packet

 while central.is_connected():

-pdu = central.wait_pdu()
+pdu = central.wait_packet()

 if pdu.haslayer(LL_VERSION_IND):